rayzurr/notebook/notes/fcc/fcc-js-course.md

 - Define Let, Var, Const.

+- What is an array?
+  - An array is and holds a collection of items within '[]'.
+These items can be be anything ranging from strings to objects;

+An array is a non-primitive data type that can hold a series of values.
+Non-primitive data types differ from primitive data types in that they can hold more complex data.
+Primitive data types like strings and numbers can only hold one value at a time.

+Arrays are denoted using square brackets ([]).
+Here is an example of a variable with the value of an empty array:

 ### Learn Form Validation by Building a Calorie Counter
 ### Learn Basic String and Array Methods by Building a Music Player
 ### Learn the Date Object by Building a Date Formatter